Check out some of the family-fun features at the award-winning Citizens Bank Park!

 Fans can take selfies with oversized Phillies' 2008 and 1980 World Series trophies, as well as large statues featuring the team's retired numbers: Richie Ashburn (1), Jim Bunning (14), Mike Schmidt (20), Steve Carlton (32), Robin Roberts (36) and Jackie Robinson (42).

 The Phillies have brought back rooftop bleacher seats, a Shibe Park phenomenon of the 1920s when residents of 20th Street built bleacher seats on top of their roofs.
 The seats are located on top of the buildings along Ashburn Alley.

 Toyota Phillies Wall of Fame

-Locate in the left field plaza on the back of the scoreboard is the Toyota Phillies Wall of Fame, which features bronze plaques of the players enshrined in the Phillies Wall of Fame that started at Veterans Stadium in 1978.
-Also on display are Phillies championship pennants.
+Located in the Left Field Plaza on the back of the scoreboard is the Toyota Phillies Wall of Fame, which features bronze plaques of the players enshrined in the Phillies Wall of Fame that started at Veterans Stadium in 1978.
+Also on display are Phillies championship banners.

 Artwork in the ballpark

 Original artwork by Hall of Fame artist Dick Perez is on display in Cooperstown Gallery located in the Hall of Fame Club.The Diamond Club features original artwork by Philadelphia-area artist Dane Tilghman.

 Max Mason, a renowned local artist, has three murals displayed in Harry the K's Broadcast Bar & Grille.
 Unique tile mosaics by local artist Jonathan Mandell are displayed on the Main Concourse level.